-Fast fashion has many secrets that the industry has been trying to hide from their customers.
-It has a big impact on the environment and the people who work in the sector.
-We’ve created an extensive list of fast fashion facts as a reference resource.
+Fast Fashion has many secrets that the apparel industry has been trying to hide from its customers.
+But unfortunately, it has a negative impact on the environment and the people who work in the sector.
+So we’ve created an extensive list of fast fashion facts as a reference resource.

-The supply chains of these operations work like well-oiled machines and catwalk looks can be turned into highstreet fashion rapidly.
-New products are usually brought into the store weekly and stores can have up to 52 micro seasons, yes that’s right 52.
+The supply chains of these operations work like well-oiled machines, and catwalk looks can be turned into high street fashion rapidly.
+New products are usually brought into the store weekly, and stores can have up to 52 micro seasons.
+Yes, that’s right, 52 new trends.

-With these tactics the industry has changed our perception of clothing and the lifespan of a single garment, pushing us to shop more often.
-Unfortunately, this has lead to an oversupply of clothing, some of which will end up in a landfill, unworn, somewhere in the world.
+With these tactics, the industry has changed our perception of clothing and the lifespan of a single garment, pushing us to shop more often for low prices.
+Unfortunately, this has led to an oversupply of apparel.
+Some of which will end up in a landfill, unworn, somewhere in the world.

-Fast fashion has a tragic effect on our environment, especially when it comes to carbon emissions, waste management and pollution.
+Fast fashion brands have a significant environmental impact, especially regarding carbon emissions, waste management and pollution.

-According to Quantis, the fashion industry contributes roughly 8.1% of global carbon emissions every year.
+According to Quantis, the fashion industry contributes roughly 8.1% of global carbon emissions.
 The UN Alliance estimates this to be around 10%.
-Regardless of whos estimate is right, that is more emissions than international shipping and aviation combined.
+Regardless of who’s estimate is correct, that is more emissions than international shipping and aviation combined.

-Note that there might be slight duplications and variations on our list, but we wanted to create this page as a comprehensive reference page of current research and reports.
-Research isn’t always perfect, but it gives us a good understanding of the state of things.
+Note that there might be slight duplications and variations on our list, but we wanted to create this page as a comprehensive reference page for current research and reports.
+Of course, research isn’t always perfect, but it gives us a good understanding of the state of things.

-We’ve created an infographic previously with some of these facts, feel free to share and help spread the word.
-You can find the fast fashion facts infographic here.
+We’ve created an infographic previously with some of these facts.
+Feel free to share and help spread the word.
+You can find the fast fashion statistics infographic here.

 Fast Fashion Facts: General Production and Climate Impact